 If a board’s name doesn’t start with one of the above categories it is a group board.
 I keep all my group boards at the very bottom of my profile page.
 A group board is a board where I am not the only one pinning to it.
 Following these boards can help you find many ideas from all over as well as other pinners to follow.

 #8.
-I’ll inspire you
+I’ll Inspire You

-While I can’t actually test each and every thing I pin, I do test quite a few.
+While I can’t actually test each and everything I pin, I do test quite a few.
 When / if I test them, I edit that pin’s description so you know just what I thought.
 I also add my version of the pin to my “Completed Pins” board.

 Each month, I will challenge my Pinterest followers to test some of their own pins.
-Much of the time, Pinterest can become a time suck where people go to pins things they wish they could do, but don’t really ever try.
+Much of the time, Pinterest can become a time suck where people go to pin things they wish they could do, but don’t really ever try.
 I want Pinterest to be more than that for you.
-It should be a place your organize ideas that you want to and plan on trying.
+It should be a place you organize ideas that you want to and plan on trying.
 It should become a resource for you: THE place you go to look when you need ideas to improve, change and challenge yourself.

 Each month, I will challenge you to accomplish something you’ve pinned.
 You can then pin what you’ve accomplished to our “Completed pins” board! (send me an email at [email protected]) for an invite to that board.

-I like to follow high quality pinners.
+I like to follow high-quality pinners.
 If you feel I (and my readers) would benefit from following you, message me via Pinterest with a link to your profile and why you think it’d be a good fit!
 I would love to check out your profile and follow any boards I feel would be beneficial!

 - To follow all of my boards, simply click on the red “follow all” button at the top of my profile.